Kris1992/Chat/README.md

 Rename to `.env.local.dist` file to `.env.local` and make changes you need - specifically in `DATABASE_URL`, `MAILER_URL`, `GOOGLE_RECAPTCHA_SITE_KEY` and `GOOGLE_RECAPTCHA_SECRET`.
+To properly run chat You must fill Mercure and Messenger(take care about current participants of public chat rooms) enviroments too.

 **Setup the Database**